5D Smiles Dental Implant Center

 The abutment.
 A small connector that screws into the implant and protrudes through the gum.
 It is the only part you might see in a mirror before the final crown is bonded.
 We use zirconia abutments when esthetics matter — they avoid the gray shadow titanium can cast through thin gum tissue.

 The crown.
 The visible tooth.
-Our standard is full-contour zirconia: indistinguishable from a natural tooth, biocompatible, and covered by a lifetime warranty against fracture or wear.
+Our standard is full-contour zirconia: indistinguishable from a natural tooth, biocompatible, and covered by our 10-year biological warranty along with the implant beneath it.

 03